zhufuyi/sponge_doc/en/web-development-mysql.md

 <br>

-**(5) Write Specific Logic Code**
+**(5) Write Business Logic Code**

-Write the specific logic code for the login functionality, such as password validation and token generation.
+Write the business logic code for the login functionality, such as password validation and token generation.

 > [!tip] In manually added custom API interfaces, you may need to perform data CRUD operations (also known as DAO CRUD).
 These DAO CRUD code sections can be generated automatically without manual coding.
 Click to view <a href="/public-doc?id=%f0%9f%94%b9generating-and-using-dao-crud-code" target="_blank">Generating and Using dao CRUD Code</a> instructions.